Retrointernals

 A fair question.
 At first I tried to stare down the notes until they buckled and gave up the goods.
 My knowledge of music theory is limited however and any candidate key I picked still had more accidentals than I felt comfortable with.
 I decided to whip up some code which compares the notes in the theme to all of the major keys and counts up the accidentals.
 With a bit of luck this would narrow down the candidates considerably.
 This article is getting a little code heavy and there’s a bit of repetition, so I’ll just show the additional code.

-Firstly I added code the count the notes in the melody.
+Firstly I added code to count the occurrences of each note in the melody.
 All octaves of a note are counted as the same note (so a1 and a2 just count as a).

 class Spectrum(object):